Panzerschrek/U-00DC-Sprache-site/_posts/2023-11-30-async-functions.md

 Jumps to _coro_cleanup_ blocks of an inlined function are replaced with jumps to destroy block of an `await` operator of the destination function, in order to call destructors of an inlined function properly.
 Jumps to _coro_suspend_final_ are replaced with jump to _await_done_ block.
 Await loop is removed entirely.
-Also any instructions related to the original coroutine object of an inlined function is removed.
+Also any instructions related to the original coroutine object of an inlined function are removed.
 Allocations blocks of an inlined function are prepended to the allocation blocks of the destination function.

 The inlining process described above deals fine with async calls forming acyclic graph.